mb0/daql-go/evt/README.md

 int time.

 An `Event` consists of a string topic, a key, command a revision time and optionally an argument.
-Daql uses mostly dumb events where the topic is a model name, the key a primary id and command a generic create, update or delete command.
+Daql uses mostly dumb events where the topic is a model name, the key a primary id and command is a generic new, mod or del command.
 It can be used for more specific events, those however must resolve to a sequence of generic events, to allow a clean interface for backends.

 `Ledger` represents a sequence of events ordered by revision. `Publisher` is a ledger that publishes